spraakbanken/sparv-retreat2024/README.md

 ## Update your corpus configuration to use the new annotation

-Now that you've added support for a new annotation in your plugin, you need to update your corpus configration file (`config.yaml`) to tell
+Now that you've added support for a new annotation in your plugin, you need to update your corpus configuration file (`config.yaml`) to tell
 Sparv to use the new annotation.
-Add your annotation to the `export.annotations` list.
+The section `export.annotations` in the config file tells Sparv what annotations to include in the end result.
+Add your new annotation to that list.
 In the example below, we've added the uppercase annotation `<token>:sbx_uppercase.upper`:

 ```yaml